cybergarage/round-cc/doc/round_features.md

 Asymmetric network topology is not always efficient ...

-## Autonomous

-Programming model of existing consensus services, like [Chubby \[1\]][1] and [Zookeeper \[4\]][4], has a simple shared key value store and notifies some provided network events.
-The programming codes which handles the provided events are separated the consensus services.

-Against the existing consensus service is a passive programming model, Round is a autonomous programming model like [Game of Life \[3\]][3].
-Round includes programming codes in the node.
-The node can handle the provided events and occur original events itself.

 ## Dynamics

 In the typical distributed programming, developers create the distributed applications as static using some static programming languages such as Java and C.